rsuplina/cdp-tf-quickstarts/README.md

 ### 4. Monitor Progress

-Check the CDP Management Console at [cdp.cloudera.com](https://cdp.cloudera.com).
+You can follow the deployment process on the Cloudera on cloud Management Console from your browser at [cdp.cloudera.com](https://cdp.cloudera.com).

-After it completes, you can add CDP  [Data Hubs and Data Services](https://docs.cloudera.com/cdp-public-cloud/cloud/overview/topics/cdp-services.html) to your newly deployed environment from the Management Console UI or using the CLI.
+After it completes, you can add [Data Hubs and Data Services](https://docs.cloudera.com/cdp-public-cloud/cloud/overview/topics/cdp-services.html) to your newly deployed environment from the Management Console UI or using the CLI.

 ### Clean Up Resources